xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 [taxonomies]
 # Keep any areas that apply, removing ones that don't.
 Do not add new areas!
-areas = ["Programming Languages", "Theory"]
+areas = ["Programming Languages"]
 # Tags can be set to a collection of a few keywords specific to your blogpost.
 # Consider these similar to keywords specified for a research paper.
-tags = ["quantum-physicists-method", "physicists-method", "resource-analysis", "amortized", "AARA", "types", "type-system", "linear", "affine", "intersection"]
+tags = ["quantum-physicists-method", "physicists-method", "resource-analysis", "amortized", "AARA", "resource-tunneling", "worldviews", "program-analysis"]

 [extra]
 # For the author field, you can decide to not have a url.